 When should I consider a bulking agent injection?

-Injection with bulking agents is not recommended if you want a permanent cure for SUI.
+Injection with bulking agents is not recommended if you want a permanent cure for stress urinary incontinence.
 It can be used if you cannot have other treatments or prefer to postpone surgery.

 How are bulking agents injected?

 For this procedure, drugs are usually given in the area to be treated (local anaesthesia).

 - The bladder is emptied.
 The surgeon will insert a catheter to make sure that your bladder is completely empty during surgery.

 - The bulking agent is injected.
 The surgeon uses an endoscope to guide a needle into the wall of the urethra.
 The surgeon injects the bulking agents on around the urethra.

 Before the procedure, the doctor will ask for a urine sample to make sure you do not have a urinary tract infection.
 If you have an infection, your doctor will prescribe antibiotics.